 From the beginning we aimed to offer guests a beautiful and luxurious holiday destination which was thoughtfully, sustainably, and ethically designed and built from the ground up, in harmony with the natural surroundings.
 A place where shoulders drop on arrival and where guests can truly switch off and disconnect from the white noise of modern living.
 A relaxing retreat built using (as much as possible) natural materials and products, sourcing local suppliers and adhering to sustainable practices and principles.
-We hoped to offer an experience which maybe ignites a spark, a re-evaluation of where one is at on their own sustainability journey and perhaps go home feeling awakened and inspired and having something to talk about.
+We hoped to offer an experience which maybe ignites a spark, a re-evaluation of where one is at on their own sustainability journey and perhaps go home feeling awakened and inspired.

 We feel passionate about sustainable travel which inspires our mission to provide a unique holiday experience for the conscientious traveller who is increasingly looking for accommodation providers who reflect that conscientiousness.
 Set on 90 acres of unspoilt lakeside bogland our 5 Yurts and Shepherd’s Hut are furnished and individually styled to offer a 5 star hotel comfort in a responsible and ethical way.
 We seek out local suppliers and producers to enrich the guest experience; beautiful hand-woven blankets from Studio Donegal, tweed curtains from world-famous Magees in Donegal and sheepskin rugs from Ardara.
 A large round timber-frame strawbale ecobuilding with a grass roof houses all the guest amenities.